BlessingBassey24/DSA-Capstone-Project./README.md

 - Handling missing values and outliers
 - Filtering irrelevant data and formatting
 ### Exploratory Data Analysis
-This involves investigating the product which leads me to caculating:
+This involves exploring the data to answer these questions:
 - The average discount percentage by product,
 - The number of products listed under each category,
 - The total number of reviews per catrgory,